 Diabetic retinopathy and contrast: what early signs look like

 If you have diabetes, you have almost certainly heard about the annual dilated eye exam.
 It is one of the few pieces of preventive-care advice that turns out, on inspection, to be both well-evidenced and worth following exactly as written.
-The reason is that diabetic retinopathy — the most common cause of working-age blindness in many countries — is largely silent in its early stages.
+The reason is that diabetic retinopathy — a leading cause of blindness among working-age adults1 — is largely silent in its early stages.
 People rarely notice it themselves.
 The dilated exam, sometimes alongside optical coherence tomography (OCT) and fundus photography, is what catches it.

 There is a second, smaller observation worth knowing.
 Visual function can change in diabetes before any visible retinopathy appears on a dilated exam.
 Contrast sensitivity is one of the functional measurements that picks this up.
 It is not a substitute for the dilated exam — those exams look for structural change (microaneurysms, dot-and-blot hemorrhages, exudates, edema, new vessels) that contrast sensitivity cannot see.
 But contrast sensitivity is a real, repeatable, on-your-own-screen measurement that can sometimes register early functional change.
 It is reasonable to use it as a between-exams self-tracking adjunct.